-The good news is that SQL injection is preventable using a special feature that allows database software to separate application commands from user-supplied data.
-Or, by preventing untrusted user data from going directly to the database.
+The good news is that you can prevent SQL injection attacks by using a special feature that allows database software to separate application commands from user-supplied data.
+You can also prevent untrusted user data from going directly to the database.

-Let’s look out onto a variety of actionable ways to steer clear of SQL injection attacks:
+Let’s look out onto a variety of actionable ways to prevent SQL injection attacks: